KeychainMDIP/kc/doc/CLI-user-manual/README.md

     docker compose up
     ```

-    This may take a few minutes while it builds and deploys the docker images.
+    This may take a few minutes while it builds and deploys the docker images, and syncs network data.
 When the `hyperswarm-1` and `gatekeeper-1` containers begin logging, you can proceed.

 1. In a separate terminal, create an ID for your node.
 Replace `<NODE-NAME>` with a preferred name to identify this ID in your wallet: